Neural Termination Analysis: Experiments

 Owing to the inherent difficulty of the problem at hand (termination), methods for solving it are necessarily incomplete.
 Neural termination analysis is no exception.
-It is easy to construct programs that other methods can prove terminating but where neural termination analysis fails.
+Under this constraint we presented an experimental evaluation to answer three research questions regarding the efficacy of neural ranking functions (\emph{RQ1}), their advantages over other approaches (\emph{RQ2}), and their scalability (\emph{RQ3}).
+Despite the favourable answers for each of the questions it is important to point out weaknesses of our approach.
+For example, it is easy construct programs that other methods can prove terminating but where neural termination analysis fails.
 Usually, these fall into one of the following three cases.